hipe/tmx/fields/doc/issues/012-normal-normalization.md

 application developer; yet another reason why it would be useful to allow the defaulting proc to "reach" the primordial operation.))

-  - a further point we would make (somewhat apropos of nothing) is that while ad-hoc normalizations are used for "incoming" data and so can be "modality sensitive" (perhaps indiscernably from unseriazliation/unmarshalling); defaulting should not generally produce "encoded" valued (because it's counter-intuitive, subjectively) and as such values produce by defaulting procs must not be run thorugh normalization :[#here.E.2].